arantespp/arantespp.com/posts/books/no-bs-time-management-for-entrepreneurs.md

 #### Be busy and be obvious about it

 If you're sitting at your desk, appearing relaxed, to the others, you're it, even if you're disarming a nuclear bomb.
 When you're visible to others, it's best to be visibly busy.

+### Chapter 5

+This chapter is about punctuality.
+Dan starts the chapter stating that **everybody** he's met who adheres to this discipline becomes exceptionally successful, and everybody who ignores, fails.
+Some arguments to be punctual.

+- It gives to you the right to expect and demand that others respect your time.
+You can't expect others respect your time if you show no respect for theirs.

+- A person who cannot keep appointments on time, cannot keep scheduled commitments cannot be trusted in other ways either.

+- People judges you by your punctuality.
+Most successful people make a point of having "instant reject criteria" to save their time in determining who they want to deal with - punctuality is one of these criteria.

+- It's correlated to self-esteem.
+Someone that doesn't keep scheduled appointment is not only saying that you and your time are unimportant but is also revealing that he/she and his/time are important either - low self-esteem characteristic.

+- It's correlated to needy egos.
+They're always late as a means of trying to be and seen important.
+Their intended message is: _"I can be late because I'm more important than you"_.